-4 Closing the infrastructure gap with ET3
+4 Concluding remarks: closing the infrastructure gap with ET3

 With the current trends continued, in year 2050 annual GDP will be US\$147T accompanied with the following infrastructure investment landscape (cumulative over the 35 year period): US\$87T (invested), US\$217T (needed), and US\$130T (the gap).
-When in parallel the proposed scenario NL1 is realised (section 3), the infrastructure investment savings of US\$126T caused by the ET3 implementation together with the returned investment (US\$107T, figure 4, left) provide enough resources to close the infrastructure gap (<US\$130T, demanded by the remaining conventional infrastructure) entirely and with full confidence.
-Thereby, our approach opens up market opportunity for ET3 exceeding US\$75T.
+When in parallel the proposed scenario is realised (section 3), the infrastructure investment savings of US\$126T caused by the ET3 implementation together with (the part of) the returned investment (US\$54T, figure 4, left) provide enough resources to close the infrastructure gap (<US\$130T, demanded by the remaining conventional infrastructure) entirely and with full confidence.
+Thereby, our approach opens up the market opportunity for ET3 exceeding US\$75T.